Texting and Relationships: How to Embrace Technology With Healthy Balance

 When People Don't Respond To Texts

 How about the overwhelming fear of "the worst" when your child doesn’t respond?
-What about the basic unanswered texts?
+What about the unanswered texts?
 The ignored dialogue that leaves you wondering: “Did they see/receive it”?
 “Did something terrible happen to them"?
 “Are they upset with me"?
 Those are unsettling feelings that can go so far as to make or break our entire day.

 We No Longer Speak to One Another